xamry/notes/Management/Scrum.md

  - Sprint retrospective

 ### Sprint Planning
+We discuss two things in the Sprint Planning:

  - WHAT can be done in this sprint
  - HOW will the chosen work get done.